ipfs-shipyard/ignite-metrics/docs/telemetry/CollectedData.template.md

 * 'What metrics data DO we collect'

 -->
-## What metrics data DON'T we collect
+## What metrics data do we NOT collect

 We do not collect any of the below listed items in our metric data: